ricardofiorani/php-video-url-parser/README.md

     //Will echo the embed html element with the size 200x200 echo $video->getEmbedCode(200, 200);

-    //Returns the embed html element with the size 1920x1080 and autoplay enable echo $video->getEmbedCode(1920, 1080, true);
+    //Returns the embed html element with the size 1920x1080 and autoplay enabled echo $video->getEmbedCode(1920, 1080, true);

+    //Returns the embed html element with the size 1920x1080, autoplay enabled and force the URL schema to be https. echo $video->getEmbedCode(1920, 1080, true, true);
 }

 //If you don't want to check if service provides embeddable videos you can try/catch